 If you are a registered member of one of the four Inlandia Creative Writing Workshops and would like to submit work for consideration for the annual Writing from Inlandia anthology click here.

 * * *

 Thank you for your interest in Inlandia: A Literary Journey, the online literary journal for the Inlandia Institute.

 Inlandia: A Literary Journey has two submission periods.
 The fall/winter issue is open to all writers in English.
-The next submission period is June 15-September 1, 2020.
-The spring issue is open to teens only; our primary interest for the spring issue is Inland Empire writers between the ages of 13-19.
-The next submissions period for teens is October 15, 2020-January 15, 2020.
+The spring issue is open to teens only; our primary interest for the spring issue is for writers between the ages of 13-19.

 Above all else we want fresh, compelling writing.